sambanova/ai-starter-kit/benchmarking/README.md

     API_KEY="your-samba-studio-model-apikey"
     ```

-3. Open the [config file](./config.yaml) and ensure that the key `api` is set to the value `sambastudio`

-4. (Optional) If you are planning to use the `run.sh` bash process, ensure that its `--llm-api` parameter is set to `sambastudio`.
+3. (Optional) If you are planning to use the `run.sh` bash process.
 More details about the bash process will be covered later.

 ## Create the (virtual) environment
 1. (Recommended) Create a virtual environment and activate it: